Harito97/SetupArch/Guide/Step1_Config.md

     # define what you want to do
     sudo chmod +x autostart.sh

-# How to config with
+# How to config with .zshrc or .bashrc
+    # change ~/.zshrc or ~/.bashrc